marlongrunden/portfolio/content/about/_index.md

 ### Producer and Songwriter

 Collaborations come in many shapes and sizes, and I love writing with singers and songwriters on their own music.
-I’m working with many talented artists, including names such as Martika, Russian dark pop artist PSHONKA and my own dance project, Bobby Bege.
-Bobbebege
+I’m working with many talented artists, including names such as Martika, Russian dark pop artist PSHONKA and my own dance project, Bobby Bege

 ### Multichannel Audio and art music